miklevin/MikeLev.in/_posts/2025-03-04-sudo-nixos-rebuild-switch-upgrade.md

 ## The Core of NixOS: Configuration as Code

-...which is the standard "rebuild" that Nix people do all the time when they edit their `configuration.nix` file that defines their entire system.
+That `sudo nixos-reuild switch` command is the standard system "rebuild" (faster than you'd think) command that Nix people do all the time when they edit their `configuration.nix` file that defines their entire system.
 That's right.
 Your whole system is defined by a single file.
 Keep it in a git repo or a USB keychain, and you'll never be without your tweaked-out system again!
 Some